Best 12,000 BTU Window AC Units Under $500: Affordable Cooling for Rooms Up to 550 Square Feet

 Pros

-- Smart home integration via Alexa and Google Assistant on the Midea model enables hands-free control and scheduling without a separate smart plug or hub.
+- Smart home compatibility — Alexa and Google Assistant — on the Midea unit adds scheduling and remote control convenience without requiring a separate smart plug workaround.

 Cons